Cashflo

 Option to show instructions screen every time or have each instruction on a separate page with an option to skip future views

 The initial rounds of user testing were incredibly beneficial, providing us with valuable insights to move on to our high-fidelity designs.
 We spent the final weeks iterating on wireframes, getting feedback and learning as we went.
-When the project came to a close

 I helped to create the illustrations that our users would go through in order to understand the purpose of Cashflo.